Studying Cross-cultural Management

 The subject Cross-cultural Management provided me a chance to see “culture” differently.
 Before taking the class, I was not aware of how powerful a culture could be to influence people’s decision making, behaviours and thinking.
 By looking at culture as a precedent or an underlying influence that shapes people, we will be able to communicate with people from a different background more effectively, or to at least avoid misunderstanding before turning it into a bigger conflict.

 Image credits.
 Header image: Michael Coghlan/ Flickr.
-List and content images: Pei Tzu Chu except specified.
+List and content images: Pei Tzu Chu except as specified.

 Posted by Pei Tzu Chu - Being passionate about life, never stop exploring.
 Graduated in International Business from National Taipei University of Business, Taiwan.
 Appreciating how design changes the world and bringing surprise to life.
 A current Master's student in International Desing & Business Management (MDes).